-The Univeristy of Delaware Library is pleased to welcome international student and scholars and to assist them with their research needs.
+The University of Delaware Library is pleased to welcome international students and scholars and to assist them with their research needs.
 While the University operates in a remote environment due to COVID-19, Library staff are available virtually to help.
 Visit the Library Continuity Page for assistance.

 The University of Delaware Library operates on the concept of an open stack library system.
 This means that one can go into the stacks (or aisles where the books are shelved) and personally locate books, browse them to see if they are what is really needed, and then check them out at the Circulation Desk without a delay in waiting for them to be retrieved by library staff.